michelcrypt4d4mus/yaralyzer/README.md

 # THE YARALYZER
-Visually inspect regex matches (and their sexier, more cloak and dagger cousins, the YARA matches) found in binary data and/or text.
+Visually inspect all of the regex matches (and their sexier, more cloak and dagger cousins, the YARA matches) found in binary data and/or text.
 See what happens when you force various character encodings upon those matched bytes.
-[With colors](#example-output).
+[With colors](https://github.com/michelcrypt4d4mus/yaralyzer#example-output).

 #### Quick Start
 ```sh